KBSL-DT: History

 Channel 10 in Goodland had a turbulent early history.
 The construction permit was awarded to James E. Blair, trading as the Goodland Broadcasting Company, on May 11, 1955, and test patterns for what was then called KWGB-TV were first broadcast in August 1958; the station installed microwave links to receive CBS and NBC network programs from Denver.
 The Federal Communications Commission granted KWGB-TV program test authority on September 11, 1958.
 Channel 10 had only come to air after Blair transferred the construction permit to Tri-State Television, which was 25 percent owned by South Dakota broadcaster Helen Duhamel.
 A week later, the call letters of KWGB-TV and KWGB radio (730 AM) were changed to KBLR-AM-TV.
 It was not until mid-October that the microwave from Denver was installed.

 Citing poor health and financial difficulties, Blair sought to sell his radio and TV stations to a group of businessmen from Denver, in two transactions totaling $440,000, in May 1959.
 Financial difficulties continued, however, and both stations were put into bankruptcy in 1960.
 Bob Schmidt of Hays acquired the radio station, while channel 10 went to one of its creditors, equipment supplier Standard Electronics Corporation.
 Standard took over channel 10 in January 1961 and changed its call letters two months later to KWHT-TV.

 Standard sold KWHT-TV to Schmidt, who also owned KAYS-TV at Hays, in 1962.
 To connect the Hays and Goodland television stations, a two-hop microwave system was built.
 The deal reunited the radio and TV stations, which became KLOE and KLOE-TV.
-The combination of the two stations was known very briefly as the High Plains Network, though by the fall, KAYS-TV, KLOE-TV, and KTVC all formed part of the Kansas Broadcasting System, originating at KTVH in Hutchinson.
+The combination of the two stations was known very briefly as the High Plains Network, though by the fall, KAYS-TV, KLOE-TV, and KTVC all formed part of the Kansas Broadcasting System (KBS), originating at KTVH in Hutchinson.